 Red and green laser beams generate another beam - blue.

-At high light power, the rays acquire the ability to self-focus, stretch into a thin thread.
+At high light power, the beams acquire the ability to self-focus, stretch into a thin thread.

-A cartoon explaining the applied meaning of the laser.
+A cartoon explaining the applied significance of a laser.

-With the help of a laser beam, it was proposed to break pre-selected bonds in molecules, to create substances with specified properties.
+It was proposed to use a laser beam to break pre-selected bonds in molecules, to create substances with specified properties.

-The ability to influence DNA molecules or look into the storerooms of nature.
+The ability to influence DNA molecules or look into the storehouses of nature.

-View of the Stalin high-rise from the Moscow State University Observatory.
+View of Stalin's skyscraper from the Moscow State University observatory.

-A team of non-line scientists was created at the Department of Wave Processes of the Faculty of Physics of Moscow State University.
+A team of nonlinearists was created at the Department of Wave Processes of the Physics Faculty of Moscow State University.

 Lasers began to be used in optical rangefinders and locators, fiber-optic communication lines.